vinayakyadav2709/00101010-Kisanverse/docs/ai.md

 ### **Query Parameters**
 - `file` (file, optional): The soil image file for classification.
 - `soil_type` (string, optional): The soil type if known.
+- either file or soil_type needs to be given. if both given uses soil_type

 ### **Response**
 - **Success**: Returns the predicted crops and their details. dates in ascending order.